How to Fix ‘Your Connection Is Not Private’ Error

 What is the ‘Your Connection Is Not Private’ Error?

-Step 1 – Reload
+Step 1 – Hard-Reload the Page

 Step 3 – Clear Browser Cache